 Cyberbullies can have trouble empathizing with their victims.

 If you aren't sure whether or not your child has been a victim of cyberbullying, you can evaluate the matter through these 10 Signs Your Child is a Cyberbullying Victim.
 If you believe that your child has been the victim of cyberbullying, there are many effective ways to intervene and prevent it from happening again.
-The first thing a parent should consider doing to prevent attacks from happening or recurring is to consider using an online monitoring device to ensure that your child is browsing the web safely and cyberbully free.
+The first thing a parent should consider doing to prevent attacks from happening or recurring is to consider using an online monitoring service to ensure that your child is browsing the web safely and cyberbully free.

 What is a parent to do if they suspect that their child is a cyberbully?
 The first step a parent should take in preventing their child from cyberbullying is to explain to your child that the behavior is unacceptable.
 Talk to your child and find out if they are lashing out in response to being bullied themselves.
 Talk to your child's teacher and guidance counselor so they are aware of your child's behavior.
 That way, the school staff will be able to help your prevent the cyberbullying behaviors.
-Lastly, the same online monitoring devices mentioned above can be utilized to prevent any cyberbullying on your home front.
+Lastly, the same online monitoring services mentioned above can be utilized to prevent any cyberbullying on your home front.